Lussier Lab

 Alan Perez-Rathke University of Illinois at Chicago MD/PhD Graduate Student

-Kelly Regan Ohio State University NIH National Laboratory of Medicine Biomedical Informatics Research Training Program Fellow
+Kelly Regan The Ohio State University NIH National Library of Medicine Biomedical Informatics Research Training Program Fellow

 Kanix Wang University of Chicago PhD Candidate